nawabahmadreshi/documentation/ingredients/email-bounce-web.md

 If you have links to content that exists only on web, and not in the app (for example, a temporary marketing webpage that isn't in the app) then this code snippet will ensure all links that have not had the deep linking script applied will open in a browser.

-You should add this code snippet inside the `deepLinkHandler` code block in `application:didFinishLaunchingWithOptions:`.
-Note that this uses query `open_web_browser=true`, but you can choose whatever you like.
-This should match the web URL you enter in the email.
+You should add this code snippet inside the deep link handler code block.
+Note that this uses query parameter `$web_only=true`.
+This should match the [query parameter on the web URL](/marketing-channels/{{page.title}}/usage/#flag-your-web-only-links) you enter in the email.

 {% highlight objc %}
 [branch initSessionWithLaunchOptions:launchOptions andRegisterDeepLinkHandler:^(NSDictionary *params, NSError *error) {